 Counterintuitively, this playtest type isn't just useful for testing games of other game studios.
-When you don’t have access to an iOS or Android build of the game, Competitor Testing can also be used to playtest your own games if they’re already available on the Google Play Store.
+When you don’t have access to an iOS or Android build of the game, Competitor Testing can also be used to playtest your own games if they’re already available on either one of the app stores.

 This is especially useful to observe players playing with their own, long-standing accounts.
 Use this to add a qualitative perspective to the analytics you’re collecting, for conducting research on existing game features, and for testing with VIP players.

 Ordering a playtest of this type is simple: You design your playtest using our order forms (whether it be a single session, multi-session, longitudinal, or kids playtest) and then, instead of uploading a build, you submit the link to the game’s Google Play Store or Apple App Store page.